csiongn/spa/README.md

 No additional instructions required.

-### Running Autotester
+### Running Cpplint Locally

-- Run and execute `./autotester.h` in /Team20 directory in terminal.
+- Run and execute `./cpplint_local.h` in /Team20 directory in terminal.
-- Output files will be generated in respective directories.
+- Cpplint errors will be displayed in the terminal.

 # Team Members